sovaa/sovaa.github.io/_posts/2015-5-12-production-ready-spam-classifier-from-scratch.md

 }
 ```

-The final algorithm is the blender (which will predict the true class from what the classifiers output):
+The second layer of the classifier is the blender, which will predict the true class from what the classifiers output:

 ```python
 blenders = {